DUI Defense

 Factors That Enhance a DUI Charge

-Certain circumstances, known as aggravating factors, can escalate a DUI charge and its penalties.
+Certain circumstances, known as aggravating factors, can escalate a DUI charge to a felony and increase potential penalties.

 These factors include: